PalMassimo/learning-background/Terraform/Notes.md

 Verified modules are reviewed by HashiCorp and actively maintained by contributors to stay up to date and compatible with both terraform and their respective providers.
 Such modules are marked with a blue verification badge and can be written only by a small group of trusted HashiCorp partners.

-It follows an example of a module present in the terraform registry
+It follows an example of a module available in the terraform registry

 ```terraform
 module "ec2-instance" {